Melfelf/Melfelf.github.io/content/ai-blubber/aboutaiblubber.md

 - Use well-structured and fluent sentences.
 - Add relevant transitions and context where needed.
 - Do not invent facts or add unrelated content.
+- Prefer present tense for narrative; past tense for lessons learned.
+- Suggest one short summary sentence at the end.
+- Propose a title variant if the current one is weak.

 **Example Input:**
 - Spontaneous trip to Cheyres